NASA-PDS/deep-archive/README.rst

 Make a virtualenv_ and run ``pip install aipgen`` into it.
 Or use a buildout_ or, if you absolutely must, install it into your system python you monster.
+This software depends on the lxml_ library which your Python installer should take care of, but your *system* will require ``libxml2`` 2.9.2 or later as well as ``libxsl2`` 1.1.28 or later.

 Documentation